TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 https://youtu.be/uixL9t5ZTJs

 ### Converting Pictures:
-Convert an picture using the HD Picture Viewer Converter: https://github.com/TheLastMillennial/HDPictureViewerConverter2/releases
+Convert a picture using the HD Picture Viewer Converter: https://github.com/TheLastMillennial/HDPictureViewerConverter2/releases
-Refer to the HD Picture Viewer Converter's readme.md file for instructions on converting an picture.
+Refer to the HD Picture Viewer Converter's readme.md file for instructions on converting a picture.

 Alternatively, you can use a web converter created and maintained by Peter Marheine: https://taricorp.gitlab.io/hdpictureconverter-rs/
 Please note I cannot guarantee the web converter's compatibility with this program.